Sign up to our mailing list to discover the future of beauty and wellness.

 LYMA also contains powerful anti-inflammatory HydroCurc®.
 Underlying inflammation is frequently cited as a leading cause of anxiety .
 Formulated at 250mg in LYMA, HydroCurc® is the most bioavailable and effective recognised source of curcumin available on the market and is 250% more bioavailable than the curcumin found in turmeric or turmeric root extract.

 So while the coming weeks and months are sure to prove challenging and unpredictable for most of us - man, woman, old or young - there are steps you can take to reduce your anxiety and mitigate your stress levels as the lock down comes to an end.
 By supplementing smartly, looking after your mind, and by not putting too much pressure on yourself to deal with things perfectly, you’ll be setting yourself up for an easier transition.
-For more stress-busting tips and tricks, take a look at these mindfulness hacks for overcoming uncertainty , and discover why you need more than just a good supply of vitamins if you want to improve your mental health.
+For more stress-busting tips and tricks, take a look at these mindfulness hacks for overcoming uncertainty , and discover how nootropics can also help to improve your mental health and to reduce anxiety.